SeaGL/organization/meetings/2026/20260415-cross-comm.md

 Copy attendees list from above and format as:
 - NAME: sign-off
 -->
+- AJ: (ran out of power) its nice to see you all
+- dina: looking at character lengths, see you at lfnw
+- sen: always more to do, surprisingly on top of things, av meeting tomorrow at 5pm
+- matt: ragging on matrix
+- alfredo: (had to leave early)
+- sergio: (had to leave early)
+- salt: things actually feel like they are coming together

 ### Check that everyone is connected to everything (Calendar, Mailinglist, Matrix, Nextcloud, GitHub, Vikunja)